-Three of our four Post 16 Department classes are in a brand new Centre which is only a 10 minute walk away from our main school site.
+Our three Post 16 Department classes are in a new centre which is only a 10 minute walk away from our main school site.
 The Apperley Centre opened September 2014.

 The Further Education Department accepts students from the whole of Gloucestershire.
 It provides courses for students between the ages of 16 to 19 years who are unable to access further education at a local college.
 Students may have sensory difficulties or need a high level of personal care and supervision.
 Students generally join us in the school year in which they will be 17 and can remain with us until the July after their 19th birthday.

 We do, however, accept students for either 1 or 2 years.
 The staff to student ratio is high.

 ASDAN, ‘Personal Progress’ and ASDAN ‘Personal and Social Development’ are accredited qualifications offered at our centre, at Entry level.
 We also offer Entry level qualifications in English and Maths where appropriate.

 Emphasis is placed on developing personal, learning and thinking skills.
 The curriculum also promotes work related learning.

 Learning is enhanced where appropriate by access to the following:

 There is an option to teach students in smaller sets, grouped either by ability or social mix.
 Activities are planned and delivered at a pace appropriate to the needs of each student.

 Individual targets are set and reported on three times a year, and where possible students are involved in setting and evaluating their own targets.
 This allows students, staff and parents to see progress.